mw572/mw572.github.io/All Weather V1/All Weather V1 Brief Analysis/All Weather V1 Brief Analysis.md

 The strategies in this analysis were previously optimised, please find the supplementary optimisation Notebooks [here](https://github.com/ArtificialInvestor/algo-optimisation/tree/master/All%20Weather%20V1).

-Analysis has been trimmed for brevity, please find the full piece including all details and figurs from backtesting [here](https://mw572.github.io/All%20Weather%20V1/All%20Weather%20V1%20Full%20Analysis.html)
+Analysis has been trimmed for brevity, please find the full piece including all details and figures from backtesting [here](https://mw572.github.io/All%20Weather%20V1/All%20Weather%20V1%20Full%20Analysis.html)

 ##### Format: